ldss-project/hexarc/docs/developer-documentation/1-persistence/index.md

 key-value pairs to an existing `BsonDocument`.

 Finally, one last functionality provided by the `BsonDSL` is the ability to read key-value pairs from existing `BsonDocument`s.
-In particular, this functionality is handled within the `BsonExtension` which is exposed by the `BsonDSL`.
+In particular, this functionality is handled within an extension of the DSL, called `BsonExtension`, which is exposed by the `BsonDSL`.

 The `BsonExtension` provides two main extension methods that can be used to access the content of a `BsonDocument`:
 - `BsonDocument.apply`: retrieves the value bound to a given key or path in a `BsonDocument`, where a path is a concatenation of keys separated by dots if the `BsonDocument` contains nested documents.
-This method is safe meaning that it returns an `Option[BsonValue]`, taking into account that the given key or path may not be bound to any value.
+This method is safe, meaning that it returns an `Option[BsonValue]`, taking into account that the given key or path may not be bound to any value.
 - `Option[BsonValue].apply`: same as above, treating the `BsonValue` as a `BsonDocument` if possible.
 This method